Skip to Content

 Cucumber Beet Salad

-Pair crunchy cucumbers with tender beets to make this healthy and delicious cucumber beet salad recipe.
-Toss the fresh vegetables with dill and a sweet lemon poppyseed dressing.
-The refreshing side salad is perfect for spring and summer months, or you can try beetroot dip or cucumber carrot salad.
+Combine crunchy cucumbers and tender beets to make an easy cucumber beet salad tossed with fresh dill and a sweet lemon poppyseed dressing.
+The refreshing side salad is perfect for spring and summer with grilled and roasted meats.
+For more like this, try beetroot dip or cucumber carrot salad!

-• Dressing: Create a sweet and tangy homemade lemon poppy seed dressing using fresh lemon juice, lemon zest, dijon mustard, poppy seeds, dried thyme, honey or maple syrup, extra-virgin olive oil, and a pinch of sea salt.
+• Dressing: Whisk together a sweet and tangy lemon poppy seed dressing using fresh lemon juice, a little lemon zest, poppy seeds, dried thyme, honey or maple syrup, a pinch of sea salt, and extra-virgin olive oil.

 Additions and Substitutions

-• Dressing: I am obsessed with the poppyseed lemon salad dressing in this recipe, but my sherry shallot dressing, avocado green goddess salad, or homemade salad dressing would be a tasty variation.
+• Switch up the dressing.
+I am obsessed with the poppyseed lemon salad dressing, but try sherry shallot dressing, blackberry vinaigrette, avocado green goddess salad, or miso vinaigrette instead.

 How to Make Cucumber Beet Salad